 Before proceeding, I should note that the 3-door Ibiza went the way of the ear trumpet in 2017 with the introduction of the fifth generation model.
 That is such a subliminal model-change that I had to cross-check photos.

 So, who makes a smallish three door car today?

 Mini is the first and most obvious example.
-They cost from fifteeen thousand pounds if you really want to own one.
-Here is an orange one, left.
+They cost from fifteen thousand pounds if you really want to own one.
+Here is an orange one.
 As we know they are all about customisation, very much in the tradition established by Ford’s Mustang in 1965.
 Mini have expanded the range both literally and figuratively and perhaps one day, all Minis will have two doors plus three doors and no fewer.